*Midgley

 The Midgley name appears

-to have ended in Johnathan of Beverley's line but continued in Samuel of
+to have ended in Jonathan of Beverley's line but continued in Samuel of

 Alwoodley and Ann Scaife.